HTBalazs/nauticle/README.md

   9. Molecular dynamics (MC)
   10. Adaptive dam-break simulation (SPH)

 The simulations above with the results included are available [here](https://bitbucket.org/nauticleproject/examples).
-In the same package, undomuented examples are available as well.
+In the same package, undocumented examples are available as well.
 The results can be visualized in Paraview v5.2.0 or later.

 Please visit the Nauticle [YouTube-channel](https://www.youtube.com/channel/UCh3Y325U289BiAqJ6K0Lfqw) to see the visualizations of the examples.